jorishey1234/tractrac/README.md

 TracTrac is a Particle Tracking Velocimetry (PTV) software which is fast (more than 10000 points tracked per second) and accurate (up to 0.01 pixel resolution), forming thus a good concurrent to the state-of-the art PIV algorithms.
 It allows to track anything that moves: birds, ants, grains, water flows...
 It runs on Python (v2.7/3.6 with OpenCV2) or Matlab (>2014a with Computer Vision and Statistics toolbox).
 Give it a try !

+From version v3.0, TracTrac will be only developped for Python.
+It offers better graphical outputs and live adaptation of parameters from the txt file.
+Speed is higher, and it is completely open-source.

 # Reference
 TracTrac has been tested in the following reference: